Felony Assault – Physical Injury

 Have you been accused of Assault?

-If so, it’s imperative you take action immediately.
+If you have been accused of any type of assault, it’s critical you take action immediately.
 If you or someone you know is facing potential felony charges in Colorado Springs, contact a felony defense lawyer at The Kohn Law Firm anytime at 719-328-9555.
 Don’t wait.
 Book your FREE, confidential, no-obligation consultation now.